SurgihoneyRO™ offers the natural wound healing properties of honey with the potent antimicrobial action of the engineered product.

 Source: University of Southampton, Upper Airway Research Group

-Scientists from the National Institute for Health Research (NIHR) Surgical Reconstruction and Microbiology Research Centre, the research arm of the NHS, demonstrated SurgihoneyRO™ is highly effective at tackling a wide variety of bacterial biofilm found in chronic wounds in vitro.(15) Read the paper
+Scientists from the National Institute for Health Research (NIHR) Surgical Reconstruction and Microbiology Research Centre, the research arm of the NHS, demonstrated SurgihoneyRO™ is highly effective at tackling a wide variety of bacterial Read the paperfound in chronic wounds in vitro.(15)

-The Halstead study found SurgihoneyRO™ could prevent biofilm for all 16 bacteria tested, both Gram-positive and Gram-negative, including several major drug-resistant strains: MRSA, E.coli and Pseudomonas aeruginosa, Acinetobacter baumanni and CRE Klebsiella pneumonia.
+The Halstead study found SurgihoneyRO™ could preventfor all 16 bacteria tested, both Gram-positive and Gram-negative, including several major drug-resistant strains: MRSA, E.coli and Pseudomonas aeruginosa, Acinetobacter baumanni and CRE Klebsiella pneumonia.

 Globally, an ageing population alongside a rise in long-term conditions, such as diabetes and obesity, are creating greater demands for wound care management.